Operation UNICORD: Background

 When Nigeria became an independent state in October 1960 the newly formed government consisted mainly of northern politicians from the Hausa-Fulani ethnic group.
 Early on, the Nigerian government became corrupt with various politicians swindling public funds and rigging votes.
 By 1965, the Nigerian government became so corrupt that uprisings against the government sprang up all across Nigeria with various politicians attempting to gain more power.
 This resulted in rioting and mass arrests in the cities of Lagos and Ibadan.

 The politician Obafemi Awolowo was blamed for causing the riots and was sentenced to 10 years in a Nigerian prison.
-All of the chaos that occurred in the political ralm gave was to the 1966 Nigerian coup d'etat in which 11 senior politicians were killed by mainly Igbo soldiers led by the Army Major Emmanuel Ifeajuna.
+All of the chaos that occurred in the political realm gave was to the 1966 Nigerian coup d'etat in which 11 senior politicians were killed by soldiers led by the Army Major Emmanuel Ifeajuna.

 The Nigerian Prime Minister Abubakar Balewa was one of the 11 politicians assassinated during the coup of January 15.
 Nzeogwu's soldiers were forced to retreat to Kaduna after General Johnson Aguiyi-Ironsi was able to assemble a force of soldiers in Lagos to combat the rebellious soldiers.

 Ironsi was made Supreme Commander of Nigeria on January 16, 1966.

 Many northern generals and politicians were angry at Ironsi for two reasons, because he did not execute Major Nzeogwu and because he was giving more and more political power to southern politicians.

 On July 29, 1966, Ironsi was assassinated by mutinous soldiers which included William Walbe after they wrestled command from Theophilus Danjuma and installed Colonel Yakubu Gowon as Head of State.

 The counter-coup resulted in the 1966 anti-Igbo pogrom and caused the brutal massacre of 50,000 Igbo civilians living in various northern cities such as Kano and Kaduna.
 These massacres angered many Igbo civilians and a inadvertently led to easterns calling for secession.
 Ojukwu met with President Gowon in Aburi, Ghana in December 1966 to discuss the situation that was occurring in Nigeria.

 An apparent vote was held by a consultative assembly appointed by Ojukwu, and they approved of a secession of a secular Igbo state.
 It is said that from all indications the decision to secede had already been made around late 1966 by Ojukwu and his closest confidants which included Louis Chude-Sokei, Christopher Okigbo, and the very influential CC Mojekwu.